abn3500/rpsl-parser/docs/rpsl-support.md

 #### Find the export peers ###
 First the peering specification of the export statement is parsed (`BGPAutNum#getExportPeers`) and a set of "export peers" is returned.
 The type of this set is `Set<Pair<Pair<Long, String>, String>>` and represents the type `[((Destination-Autnum, Peer-Ip), Exporting-Router-Ip)]`.
 For example, the peering specification `AS2 2.2.2.2 at 1.1.1.1` would result in the export peer `((2, "2.2.2.2"), "1.1.1.1")`.
-Routes exported to an entire AS (`AS2 at 1.1.1.1` will have a "Peer-Ip" of "0.0.0.0".
+Routes exported to an entire AS (`AS2 at 1.1.1.1`) will have a "Peer-Ip" of "0.0.0.0".

 It is important to mention that the "exporting-router-ip" is used as the origin of the exported routes and is used by the `BGPInetRtr` class to determine which routes it will export.
 This is discussed later in this document.

 #### Parse the export actions ####
 After identifying the peers, the actions of an export statement are parsed.
 An example of an action statement is `action pref = 10;`.
-These are passed onto and applied to the routes to be exported and is implemented by `BGPAutNum#resolveActions`.
+These actions are applied to the routes being exported exported, and are parsed by the `BGPAutNum#resolveActions` method.

 #### Resolve the routes ####
 Having identified the peers and action statements, the export attribute is then passed to `BGPRoute#resolveRoutes`.